jlheig/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/Step5/README.md

 RUN a2ensite 000-* 001-*
 ```

-Once we have finished creating our dockerfile, we need to enter those 2 commands so we can build and run our container :
+Once we have finished creating our dockerfile, we need to enter those commands so we can build and run our container :

 ```
 docker build -t res/apache_rp_2 .
-docker run -d -e STATIC_APP=172.17.0.4:80 -e DYNAMIC_APP=172.17.0.3:3000 --name apache_rp_2 -p 8080:80 res/apache_rp_2
+docker run -d res/apache_php_2 docker run -d res/express_students docker run -d -e STATIC_APP=172.17.0.2:80 -e DYNAMIC_APP=172.17.0.3:3000 -p 8080:80 res/apache_rp_2
 ```

 in the docker run command we added as environment variable both the static and the dynamic ip addresses as well as ports used to contact them.
 Our proxy-server now knows everything needed to start the entire HTTP infra.